 The blessing from Paul’s ministry proved to be decisive in the development of PCF, but sadly short-lived as failing health meant that he was out of action for much of 2007.
 After a long illness he went to be with the Lord in November 2007, just a few days after his 65th birthday.
 His funeral was held in Poole at St James Church.

 One of the final acts Paul Newberry carried out was to set in motion the process for the appointment of his successor.
 John MacDiarmid, who had been at PCF since the start, and was one of the existing elders, was proposed by Paul to the elders as the next full time Minister, and when Paul passed away, this was put forward to the church.
 John’s induction was carried out by Andrew Parfitt, who had been Paul’s closest colleague in ministry for twenty years in Maidstone, and who continues to have a much valued relationship with PCF.
 John MacDiarmid started his duties in April 2009 and continued until November 2018.

 The following years were a time of defining our mission in the Town, and making the changes necessary to implement them.
 From 2009 to 2014 three major initiatives were started, as the church launched its Mission Statement, “Knowing Jesus… and Making Him Known”.
 These key initiatives were:

 1. The Opening of a CAP Centre.
 PCF, in partnership with “Christians Against Poverty” (CAP) and other churches in the town, opened a CAP Centre with the desire of helping folks who were sinking under the weight of debt, and also seeking to introduce them to Jesus.
-Richard Miles, one of the elders, spearheaded this initiative, being the Centre’s first Manager and Debt Coach.
+Richard Miles, then one of the elders, spearheaded this initiative, being the Centre’s first Manager and Debt Coach.
 When Richard and his wife Sarah were called to serve the Lord in Northern Ireland, Richard was replaced as CAP Debt Centre Manager by Ruth Hobbs, who, with her husband Clive, relocated from Cornwall to pick up this project.